 All rights reserved.

-Since 2008, the Umm el-Fahem Art Gallery has operated a historical archive that holds a collection of photographs, commissioned photographs, oral interviews, and mementos that tell the story of life in Umm el-Fahem and the Wadi Ara area since the end of the 19th century.
+Since 2008, the Umm el-Fahem Art’s Gallery Archive has housed a collection of photographs, oral interviews and treasured mementos tell the story of life in Umm el-Fahem and the Wadi Ara area since the end of the Nineteenth Century.

-The establishment of the archive began with the creation of the exhibition "Memory of a Place" at the gallery in 2008.
-The exhibition, curated by photographer Guy Raz and supervised by Prof. Mustafa Kabha, was very successful, especially as it attracted local residents of Umm el-Fahem and Wadi Ara who wanted to share their common stories.
+The establishment of the Archive began with the creation of the exhibition "Memory of a Place" at the Gallery in 2008.
+Curated by photographer Guy Raz and supervised by Prof. Mustafa Kabha the exhibition was very successful in attracting local residents of Umm el-Fahem and Wadi Ara who wanted to share their common stories.

-Due to the great success of the exhibition, it was determined that the endeavor to collect more materials of a documentary nature about memories of the elders of Umm el-Fahem and the Wadi Ara must continue.
-It was also clear that "Memory of a Place" should become a permanent exhibition at the gallery, as it finally did, with an expansion in February 2011.
+Due to the great success of the exhibition, it was determined that the endeavor to collect more materials of a documentary nature about memories of the elders of Umm el-Fahem and Wadi Ara had to continue.
+It was also clear that "Memory of a Place" should become a permanent exhibition at the gallery, as it finally did with an expansion in of the Gallery in February 2011.

-The work consists of the creation of filmed interviews of the elders of Umm el-Fahem and the Wadi Ara area, transcriptions of the interviews, and the building of an efficient and professional digital catalogue that will enable easy access to the archive's collections.
+The work consists of filmed interviews of the elders of Umm el-Fahem and the Wadi Ara area, transcriptions of the interviews, and building an efficient and professional digital catalogue to enable easy access to the Archive's collections.

-The archive has already produced a large catalogue in three languages of the main body of photographed materials, titled "Memory of a Place," that accompanied the exhibition of 2008.
-The archive staff is working toward the publication of another volume that will encompass transcriptions of the elder's most interesting stories and memories.
+A tri-lingual catalogue (Arabic, Hebrew and English) of the main body of photographed materials, "Memory of a Place," accompanied the 2008 exhibition.
+Currently Archive staff members are working toward the publication of a second volume that will include transcriptions of the elder's most interesting stories and memories.

-The work in the archive is directed by Prof. Mustafa Kabha, a researcher and lecturer in History and Communication at the Open University of Tel Aviv.
-Everyday work in the archive is conducted by Muhamed Hanni, Layla Gabarin, and Eman Agbaria.
+The work in the Archive is directed by Prof. Mustafa Kabha, a researcher and lecturer in History and Communication at the Open University of Tel Aviv.
+The daily archival work is conducted by Muhamed Hanni, Layla Gabarin and Eman Agbaria.